Skip navigation

 Department: Humanities

-I was born and raised in Italy, where I studied Art, Music and Performing Arts at the University of Florence and piano at the Scuola di Musica di Fiesole, before moving to the UK to complete an MMus and a PhD at King’s College London.
+I was born and raised in Italy, where I studied Art, Music and the Performing Arts at the University of Florence, and piano at the Scuola di Musica di Fiesole.
+I then moved to the UK to complete my postgraduate studies at King’s College London.
 Before joining Northumbria, I was a Junior Research Fellow (St John’s College) and a British Academy Postdoctoral Fellow (Faculty of Music) at the University of Cambridge.
-I’ve also taught at Oxford Brookes, Goldsmiths and Bristol.
+I’ve also taught at Bristol, Oxford Brookes and Goldsmiths.

 Francesca Vella